$75 $40 (save 47%)

 The shoes under this collection have been released in a variety of colors through the years.
 Colors like purple, beige, gold, green, black, yellow, white, blue, orange, and silver have only made these lifestyle shoes more interesting and sought after by the sneaker world.

-Here are some of the sneakers from the Nike Roshe shoes collection that you should check out.
+Here are some of the sneakers from the Nike Roshe shoe collection that you should check out.
 Take note though that some of these variations still hold the old name of the Nike Roshe Run as some of it were released before the name change of the original, with newer versions carrying the updated name.

 Nike Roshe One (Formerly Nike Roshe Run)